 Income Generation Activities

-In addition to the direct benefits to CST, this income generating project directly helps in the alleviation of poverty by providing a sustainable means of raising income levels for parents of disabled children improves quality of life and develops the local community.
-In addition, AbleChildAfrica and CST proudly opened the CST Fun Village in 2014, the first inclusive playground in Mbeya, which offers a safe accessible place for disabled children to play alongside their siblings and peers.
+In addition to the direct benefits this provides to CST, this income generating project directly supports the alleviation of poverty by providing a sustainable means of raising income levels for parents of children with disabilities, which subsequently improves the quality of life of children with disabilities and their families, whilst also developing the local community.
+In addition to this, AbleChildAfrica and CST proudly opened the CST Fun Village in 2014, the first inclusive playground in Mbeya, which offers a safe accessible place for children with disabilities to play alongside their siblings and peers.

 Together AbleChildAfrica and CST have identified the following next steps

-If you would like to learn more about, get involved with or provide funding for any of the above projects please contact Lauren Watters, Programme Development Manager, on firstname.lastname@example.org
+If you would like to learn more about, get involved with or provide funding for any of the above projects, please contact Lauren Watters, Head of Programmes, on firstname.lastname@example.org

 AbleChildAfrica has benefited my work in so many areas.
 Also, through networking with AbleChildAfrica partners such as Little Rock we have also been able to learn even more.